UoM-Data-Science-Platforms/gm-sde/projects/038 - O'Neill/README.md

 - Electronic Frailty Index common queries
 - Electronic Frailty Index subquery
 - Electronic Frailty Index subquery
+- Find the closest value to a particular date
+- Find the first diagnosis of a particular disease
+- COVID vaccinations
+- Patients with post-COVID syndrome (long COVID)
+- Secondary admissions and length of stay following each of n COVID tests
+- Secondary admissions and length of stay
+- Secondary discharges
 - Townsend Score (2011)
 - Lower level super output area
 - Sex